 Data Source: The Centers for Medicare and Medicaid Services and Johns Hopkins Medicine.

-*Benchmark Source: National and state averages are the most recent calendar year numbers publicly available on the Centers for Medicare and Medicaid Services' Hospital Compare.
+*Benchmark Source: National and state averages are the most recent calendar year numbers publicly available on the Centers for Medicare and Medicaid Services' Care Compare.
 National and state averages for previous years are not available.
-Benchmarks for flu immunization reflect the reporting period of October–March.

 **National Goal Benchmark Source: The United States Department of Health and Human Services' Healthy People 2020 goal.